-Currently, the Venezuelan Central Bank and the Ministry of the People's Power for Economy and Finance entered into Exchange Agreement No. 1 ("Agreement").
-The Agreement seeks the regularization of a new exchange policy in the country.
-The Agreement established the "free convertibility of the currency" throughout the national territory, and restrictions on exchange operations cease, for which it, (i) centralizes in the Venezuelan Central Bank the purchase and sale of foreign currency from the public sector and the export activity of the private sector; (ii) makes the exchange regime applicable to the private sector more flexible; (iii) aims to establish the legal basis for the interpretation and scope of the regime applicable to obligations in foreign currency; (iv) strengthens the regime for maintaining accounts in foreign currency in the National Financial System; and (v) benefits the population with a single referential exchange rate resulting from purchase and sale transactions in foreign currency, to encourage the acquisition of foreign currency.
+The Central Bank and the Ministry of the People's Power for Economy and Finance entered into Exchange Agreement No. 1, which became effective in September 20182 ("Exchange Agreement").
+The Exchange Agreement seeks the regularization of a new exchange policy in the country and, among others, established the "free convertibility of the currency" throughout the national territory under the terms of such Agreement, and further indicates that the then existing restrictions on exchange operations are lifted.
+The Exchange Agreement, however, centralizes in the Central Bank the purchase and sale of foreign currency arising from the public sector and from the export activity of the private sector.